 Of course while he did undeniably good work in Wales and Northern Ireland, he still has his critics.
 On the left, his calling plans to renationalise failing private utilities “moonshine” marked him out as a New Labour sympathiser, not to mention his support for the Iraq War, while the accusation of him not reporting £100,000 in donations in 2008 and his staffing scandal gave the political right sleepless nights for a while.

 On the whole, however, Hain proves to be a conviction politician.
 A man of principal, not bogged down with useless fights when he had a world to win.
 A reminder that the Labour party is still a natural home for those whose principal aims is to push the agenda of fairness, human rights and progressive change.
 This volume is highly recommended.

-Peter Hain is giving a public lecture at the LSE on Monday 30 January.
+Peter Hain gave a public lecture at the LSE on Monday 30 January 2012.
 For more information see the LSE Events page.